Interfering with 911 Call in Norwalk

 Whether you’ve been arrested for just interfering, or in addition to other crimes, you should reach out to legal counsel to begin understanding what you’re facing and how to go about best protecting yourself and your future.

-Can This Be Charged As A Domestic Violence Offense?
+Can Interfering with 911 Call Be Charged As a Domestic Violence Offense?

 Yes.
 If someone prevents a family member, household member, spouse, or relationship partner from contacting the police via telephone or radio, their 911 call interference charge may be classified as a domestic violence offense.

 While this classification does not allow for enhanced criminal penalties in Connecticut, it generally does result in significant additional consequences.

 The initial arraignment hearing for a domestic violence offense in Connecticut almost always results in the imposition of a temporary protective order, which would remain in effect until the end of the defendant’s criminal trial unless it is modified by the court.
 At the judge’s discretion, this order may prohibit the defendant from sharing the same residence or workplace with the protected party, or even prevent them from contacting the protected party by any means.
 To learn more about protective orders, click here.

 In addition, any domestic violence allegation that signifies a threat to the safety of children in a household may provoke an investigation from the Department of Children and Families, which could lead to restrictions on custody and visitation rights.
 A single charge for interfering with a 911 call in Norwalk could have a lasting impact even long after the ensuing criminal case has concluded.
 To learn more about DCF investigations in Norwalk, click here.